 We would like to encourage students to show their school spirit and get involved in school activities.
-However, we would like GLS families to know that academics are the priority if at any time a student is not meeting attendance, academic or behaviour expectations; they may be suspended from extra- curricular activities until academic and or behavioural standards are met.
+However, we would like GLS families to know that academics are the priority if at any time a student is not meeting academic or behaviour expectations; they may be suspended from extra- curricular activities until academic and or behavioural standards are met.

-Any student that earns a suspension (in-school or out of school) will lose the privilege of participating in extracurricular clubs for the duration of their in-school or out of school separation.
+Any student that earns a suspension (in-school or out of school) will lose the privilege of participating in extracurricular clubs for the duration of their in-school separation or one week for any out of school suspensions.